rashmikauthaa/01_ProfileCard/README.md

 # 01_ProfileCard

-Jumping into my debut HTML/CSS project!
+Dive into my first HTML, CSS project

-Behold, my first attempt: initially confident, but ended up resorting to copying the source code. 🤷‍♂️ Later, it dawned on me: this is all part of the learning journey.
+Here is my first project, thought I could do it easily but ended up copying the source code, Later realised this is what it is,

-Cue the Bhojpuri song for some energy boost! 🎵💃
+Listened a bhojpuri song enegry level top notch!! 🎵💃

-Admittedly, I may have 'borrowed' a snippet of CSS at the end. 😉
+Still copied the last segment of CSS.

-Here's to fresh starts and brighter tomorrows! 🌟
+Here's to fresh starts and brighter tomorrows!🌟